A smiling man holds his phone up whilst looking at a river

 The Big River Watch

-Twice a year we run Big River Watch weeks, inviting you to participate in a simple citizen science activity that helps build a picture of river health across the UK and Ireland.
+Twice a year we run a Big River Watch, and the next one takes place from 25th April to 1st May.
+These are week-long citizen science surveys in which everyone can take part in a simple activity that helps build a picture of river health across the UK and Ireland.

 Our rivers are far from healthy.
 They're polluted with sewage, plastic, chemicals and nutrients, and just 15% of river stretches in England are in good overall health.
-This isn't good enough.

 Taking part is easy: